Utkar5hM

 2. Externally connected host’s IP (via ethernet to FPGA): 192.168.1.11

-Each above is present in a different namespace on the same host.
+Each is present in a different namespace on the same host.

 Offloading / Packet processing / Firewall